Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: Results and Discussions

 \section{Results and Discussions}

-The Neural ODE can learn complex quantum dynamics from sparse, noisy measurement data thanks to this framework's augmented latent space representation.
-This method uses data-driven learning to model and predict the behavior of the system, doing away with the requirement to explicitly define its dynamics using conventional differential equations.
-In particular, the use of measurement outputs as a stand-in for system observation shows how our method can be used in real-world situations where direct complete state measurements are not possible, as we can only access to the partial information of the quantum state.
-The graphs visually represent the evolution of the qubit's state over time, highlighting the effects of interaction with the environment and the control fields applied to manipulate the qubit.
+The simulation results represent the evolution of the qubit's state over time, highlighting the effects of interaction with the environment and the control fields applied to manipulate the qubit.
 The numerical simulations are conducted in different distinct phases of quantum regimes to evaluate the performance, generalization, and robustness of the AQNODE.
 These phases involve different configurations of parameter randomization to systematically assess how well the model adapts to WD and OOD scenarios.
 Phase 1 and Phase 2 operate without the involvement of control inputs, focusing on preliminary AQNODE.
 Phase 1 is mainly for evaluating generalization to environmental variability, while Phase 2 is mainly for evaluating robustness to system variability.
 Phase 3 integrates control signals as inputs, enabling the dynamic system to evolve using AQNODE-based control.

-The control-based neural ODE function (\(f_\theta(\mathcal{Y}_{\text{aug}}(t), dY(t), {u}(t))\)) has 34,309 parameters, while the decoder has 17,667 parameters.
-Together, these components make up the 51,976 trainable parameters that make up the neural ODE model.
-Four features form the input to the network at each time step: the time (\(t\)), which gives temporal context; the two control fields (\(u_x(t), u_y(t)\)) produced by the PD and LQR controller; and the measurement output (\(Y(t)\)) from the system.
-The model produces five enhanced features: the two dynamic parameters (\(\Delta(t)\) and \(\gamma(t)\)) that change over time in response to the dynamics of the system, and the three Bloch vector components (\([x(t), y(t), z(t)]\)) that characterize the quantum state.